matiaspakua/tech.notes.io/pages/general_topic/tech_trends_2023.md

 ### Microsoft Dev Box

-Microsoft Dev Box is an Azure service that allows developers to create and use high-performance cloud-based workstations for coding.
-It offers several key benefits:

 1. **Self-service environment**: Developers can choose from pre-configured dev boxes with all necessary tools, code repositories, and software development kits, enabling them to start working immediately.
 2. **Fast provisioning**: Dev boxes can be deployed in minutes, eliminating the need for IT involvement and long wait times.
 3. **Centralized management and security**: IT administrators have centralized control over dev boxes through tools like Microsoft Intune and Endpoint Manager, ensuring security, compliance, and cost management.
 4. **Collaboration and flexibility**: Developers can work on multiple projects, collaborate with team members through shared dev boxes, and scale resources up or down based on workload.
 5. **Integration with existing Microsoft tools**: Seamlessly integrates with Microsoft 365 and Windows licenses, offering a familiar development environment for teams already using these tools.

-Microsoft Dev Box presents a option for companies and teams seeking a secure, efficient, and self-service way to provision and manage developer workstations, especially those already invested in the Microsoft ecosystem.

-### OpenAI API

-**Integration of Generative AI through APIs**
+### OpenAI API: Integration of Generative AI through APIs

 1. **Current Usage of AI**: Presently, AI systems like chatbots require specific prompts to function, but this is just a temporary phase in the journey towards integrating AI seamlessly into our daily lives.
 2. **APIs and Specialized Data Services**: APIs allow applications to access specialized data services without human intervention.
 For example, weather apps call upon APIs to fetch real-time weather data.